 “Local health officials confirm that there is no agreement in place or plans to move forward with the project at this time,” Bissett told CNN.
 “Our focus is on our efforts with the Covid-19 pandemic.”

-In June the state of Florida issued an Experimental Use Permit after seven state agencies unanimously approved the project.
+This week the state of Florida issued an Experimental Use Permit after seven state agencies unanimously approved the project.
 But it’s taken over a decade to obtain that approval.

 In 2009 and 2010, local outbreaks of dengue fever, which is spread by the Aedes aegypti, left the Florida Keys Mosquito Control District desperate for new options.
 Despite an avalanche of effort — from aerial, truck and backpack spraying to the use of mosquito-eating fish — local control efforts to contain the Aedes aegypti with larvicide and pesticide had been largely ineffective.

 And costly, too.
 Even though Aedes aegypti is only 1% of its mosquito population, Florida Keys Mosquito Control typically budgets more than $1 million a year, a full tenth of its total funding, to fighting it.

 In 2012, the district reached out to Oxitec for help.
 The company had developed a male mosquito named OX513A, programmed to die before adulthood unless it was grown in water that contained the antibiotic tetracycline.